The Path to High Performing SQL Queries

 Redundancy

-It sometimes can be very helpful to store a Primary Key in form of a copy in a table which is linked to the original table through a long relation chain as it can occur in deep hierarchies, for instance, illustrated in the figure below.
+It can sometimes be helpful to copy a key into a table linked to the original through a long relation chain, as illustrated in the figure below.
+This is denormalization and requires a reliable way to preserve consistency.

 ERD showing a long relation chain